Neehan/amazing-crop-yield-datasets/README.md

 ### Land Surface Data Setup (Google Earth Engine)

-For land surface data (LAI, NDVI, etc.) via Google Earth Engine:
+Land surface data (LAI, NDVI, etc.) comes from ERA-5 Daily Reanalysis (**not AgERA-5**).
+Downloading this data directly from CDS is inconvenient since each request takes over 40 minutes.
+Therefore, it should be downloaded from the ERA-5 mirror via Google Earth Engine.

+**Important Note:** Google Earth Engine API access is free only up to a limit.
+If you exceed the limit, your account will be charged.
+This is why the entire weather dataset is not downloaded through Google Earth Engine, even though it would be technically possible and faster.

+To set up Google Earth Engine access:

 1. **Create Google Cloud Project**:
    - Go to [Google Cloud Console](https://console.cloud.google.com/)